 - For an ideal machine, the input work and output work are always the same.

 - The six common simple machines are the lever, wheel and axle, pulley, inclined plane, wedge, and screw.

-- When simple machines are joined together to make compound machines, the ideal mechanical advantage of the compound machine is found by multiplying the IMA’s of the simple machines.
+- When simple machines are joined together to make compound machines.